pratibha-vt/pratibha.github.io/_pages/about.md

   - /about.html
 ---

  Hi!
-Welcome to my website!
 I am a PhD student at <a href="https://www.vt.edu/" target="_blank" style="color: #007bff; text-decoration: none;">Virginia Tech</a>.
-Previously, I earned my master's degree in Computer Science from <a href="https://www.nitrkl.ac.in" target="_blank" style="color: #007bff; text-decoration: none;">National Institute of Techology Rourkela</a>.
-My research focuses on Large Language Models and understanding the resoning in NLP.
-A few fun things about me:
-- 🌍 I love traveling with my family.
--  Obsessed with the nature.

-Check out my work, and if you ever want to chat about NLP or anything else, feel free to say hi!
----

-## <span style="color: #6a0dad; font-size: 1.5em; display: flex; align-items: center;"><span style="margin-right: 10px;">🔬</span> Research</span>

 My research focuses on Large Language Models and understanding the reasoning in NLP.
 Currently, I am working with <a href="https://ece.vt.edu/people/profile/hsiao.html" target="_blank" style="color: #007bff; text-decoration: none;">Dr. Michael Hsiao</a>. on simplifying complex sentences for video game applications using large language models (LLMs) and retrieval-augmented generation (RAG).
 In parallel, I am analyzing  the limitations of LLMs in following structured reasoning steps provided in RAG-based workflows, aiming to understand and address the underlying causes of their failures on similar tasks.
  My research is centered around several key areas:

 - **Interpretability of Large Language Models:** Gaining insights into the internal mechanisms and reasoning processes of LLMs.